Varoom 39 – the Nostalgia issue

-The Nostalgia issue of Varoom asks does nostalgia hold us back, or can it help things progress?
-And uncovers projects that bring a fresh approach to image making that references the past.
+The Nostalgia issue of Varoom asks whether nostalgia hold us back, or helps things progress?
+It uncovers projects that bring a fresh approach to image making that references the past.

 Illustrators referencing the past is nothing new.
 An illustrator’s task is to connect with people, and using shared histories, recognisable symbols and familiar aesthetics are sure ways to find common ground.